 Stud Tail

-Stud tail is another medical explanation to why your cat is chasing its tail.
+Stud tail is another medical explanation for why your cat is chasing its tail.
 This skin condition is caused by over-reactive glands located at the base of the tail.
 The glands secrete oils to keep hairs soft and flexible.
 And when they go into overdrive, the excess oils can cause a long list of skin problems.
 Greasy fur, red bumps, missing fur, and skin infections are possible.

 Just for Fun